acf-quizbowl/acf-quizbowl.github.io/tournaments/ACF Winter.md

 - When writing bonuses, aim for the easy parts to be converted by around 90% of teams.
 The giveaways for tossups should also conceivably be answered by the majority of teams.
 While creative questions are great, don’t sacrifice playability for novelty.

 More information can be found in [ACF’s packet submission guidelines](/packet-submission-guidelines).

+## Distribution
+ACF Winter uses the [standard ACF distribution](/distribution), which is the same distribution as ACF Regionals.

 ## Eligibility